Zariski decompositions of numerical cycle classes: Introduction

 We give a partial description of $\Eff_{2}(\M)$ and $\Mov_{2}(\M)$, allowing us to describe Zariski decompositions in certain regions of the pseudo-effective cone.
 In particular, we show that exactly three of the four combinatorial types of vital surfaces can occur as the negative part of a Zariski decomposition.
 To illustrate our methods, we also analyze the Zariski decompositions that are controlled by the birational morphism $\M \to \overline{M}_{0,\mathcal{A}}^{S_{7}}$ to the symmetrization of Hassett's weighted moduli space which assigns weight $\frac{1}{3}$ to each point. \end{exmple}

 .25cm

 An important application of the $\sigma$-decomposition is the study of exceptional loci of morphisms.
 In Section \ref{birmapsection} we use Zariski decompositions to analyze the behavior of arbitrary classes under a birational map.
-(In the forthcoming paper \cite{fl14} we extend these techniques to more general morphisms.)
+(In \cite{fl14} we extended these techniques to more general morphisms.)